python/cpython/Doc/library/logging.config.rst

 * A string that resolves to a callable which, when called with no arguments, returns the :class:`queue.Queue` instance to use.
-That callable could be a :class:`queue.Queue` subclass or a function which returns a suitable queue instance.
+That callable could be a :class:`queue.Queue` subclass or a function which returns a suitable queue instance, such as :func:`my.module.queue_factory`.

+* A dict with a ``()`` key which is constructed in the usual way as discussed in :ref:`logging-config-dict-userdef`.
+The result of this construction should be a :class:`queue.Queue` instance.

 If the  ``queue`` key is absent, a standard unbounded :class:`queue.Queue` instance is created and used.